applitools/cs-applitools-java-hackathon/README.md

     * Option 2: Download it as a Zip file and extract it

 2. Navigate to just cloned folder cs-applitools-java-hackathon.
-3. Open VisualAISuite and set your ApiKey in string 'config.setApiKey("...")' (or comment the string and set APPLITOOLS_API_KEY environment variable)
-4. In order to run the project  from IDE perform next steps:
+3. In order to run the project  from IDE perform next steps:

-   4.1.
+   3.1.
 Import the project as a Maven project in IntelliJ IDEA or Eclipse.

-   4.2.
+   3.2.
 Set Project SDK to your JDK (installed in Pre-requisites) in Intellij - File > Project Structure > Project.

-   4.3 Run or Debug class TraditionalSuite or method test().
+   3.3 Run or Debug class TraditionalSuite or method test().

 ###Hackathon Overview
 Imagine you wrote tests for the [1st Version of the App (V1)](https://demo.applitools.com/hackathon.html)